 Each Navratri has a different mythological tale behind it.
 Gods are said to be asleep during the period of Ashwin month (i.e. September and October) of the Hindu calendar.

 Chaitra Navratri is the second most famous Navratri.
 Its name represents the spring season.
-Also, it is observed during Chaitra month that is during March and April.
+Also, it is observed during Chaitra month which is during March and April.

 The nine-day long festival commences from the first day called ‘pratipada’, of the first month of the Hindu Lunar calendar Chaitra.